MoranSin/DataPipelinesFinal/README.md

 ## Conclusion

-This project demonstrates a complete data pipeline for music-related data using APIs, scrapers, processors, and a frontend UI.
+Thank you Skibidi very much for reading. see you next year Shaked =) This project demonstrates a complete data pipeline for music-related data using APIs, scrapers, processors, and a frontend UI.
 It uses PostgreSQL as a database and Docker Compose for easy setup.

 For any questions or issues, feel free to open an issue on this repository.